Frequently Asked Questions

 What kind of clients do you work with?

 My practice welcomes individuals of all genders, identities, and cultural backgrounds, ages 12 and up.
-I focus primarily on complex trauma, anxiety, and grief, and provide affirming therapy for neurodivergent, LGBTQIA+, disabled people, those in the BDSM/kink communities, and those in ethical nonmonogomous relationships.
+I focus primarily on complex trauma, anxiety, grief, depression and narcissistic abuse recovery.
+I provide affirming therapy for neurodivergent, LGBTQIA+, disabled people, those in the BDSM/kink communities, and those in ethical nonmonogomous relationships.

 How do you see your clients?